ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-01-29-understanding-git-commit-the-heart-of-version-control.md

 git commit -a -m "Commit title"
 {%- endhighlight -%}

-If you prefer, you can join the parameters.
+If you prefer, you can join the parameters to simplify.

 {%- highlight sh -%}
 git commit -am "Commit title"